Input/Output#

 Note

-At the moment movement only deals with tracked data: either keypoints or bounding boxes whose identities are known from one frame to the next, for a consecutive set of frames.
-For the pose estimation case, this means it only deals with the predictions output by the software packages above.
-It currently does not support loading manually labelled data (since this is most often defined over a non-continuous set of frames).
+Currently, movement only works with tracked data: either keypoints or bounding boxes whose identities are known from one frame to the next, across consecutive frames.
+For pose estimation, this means it only supports the predictions output by the supported software packages listed above.
+Loading manually labelled data—often defined over a non-continuous set of frames—is not currently supported.

 Loading pose tracks#